MerosCrypto/Meros/docs/Protocol/Syncing.md

 `GetBlockHash` has a message length of 4 bytes; the nonce of the Block.
 The expected response is a `BlockHash` containing the Block at the specified nonce's hash. `BlockHash` has a message length of 48 bytes; the 48-byte hash.
 If a zeroed out nonce was sent, the syncee responds with a `BlockHash` containing the syncee's tail Block's hash.

-### GetVerifierHeight and VerifierHeight

-`GetVerifierHeight` has a message length of 48 bytes; the Verifier's 48-byte BLS Public Key.
-The expected response is a `VerifierHeight`, containing the height of the specified Verifier. `VerifierHeight` has a message length of 52 bytes; the Verifier's 48-byte BLSPublicKey and the Verifier's 4-byte height.

-### SignedElementRequest
+### SignedVerificationPacketRequest

-`SignedElementRequest` has a message length of 52 bytes; the Verifier's 48-byte BLS Public Key and the Element's 4-byte nonce.
-The expected response is a `SignedVerification`, `SignedSendDifficulty`, `SignedDataDifficulty`, `SignedGasPrice`, or `SignedMeritRemoval`, containing the Element at the requested location, including its BLS Signature.
-If the request Element has already had its signature aggregated in a Block, the syncer sends `DataMissing`.
+`SignedVerificationPacketRequest` has a message length of 48 bytes; the Transaction's 48-byte hash.
+The expected response is a `SignedVerificationPacket` for the specified Transaction.
+If the requested VerificationPacket has already had its signature aggregated in a Block, the syncer sends `DataMissing`.

 ### DataMissing